-ISO 26262, Road vehicles – Functional Safety, is a risk-based safety standard that defines functional safety for all automotive electronic and electrical (E/E) safety-related systems.
-The standard is an adaptation of the Functional Safety standard, IEC 61508, and is applicable throughout the life-cycle of all safety-related systems that include electronic and/or electrical systems.
+ISO 26262:2018, Road vehicles – Functional Safety, is a crucial risk-based safety standard that defines functional safety for all automotive electronic and electrical (E/E) safety-related systems.
+Derived from the renowned Functional Safety standard, IEC 61508, this international standard is applicable throughout the life-cycle of safety-related systems involving electronic and/or electrical components.

 QA Systems enables organisations to accelerate ISO 26262 compliance with automated static analysis and software testing tools:

 ISO 26262, Part 8 section 11, defines the qualification process for software tools.
 Accordingly, our dynamic testing tool, Cantata, has been classified and certified by SGS-TÜV GmbH, an independent third-party certification body for functional safety, accredited by Deutsche Akkreditierungsstelle GmbH (DAkkS).
 Cantata has achieved a Tool Confidence Level (TCL) 1 classification, making it suitable for developing safety-related software according to ISO 26262:2018, up to Automotive Safety Integrity Level (ASIL) D.

 Regarding our static analysis tool, QA-MISRA, its Tool Qualification Support Kit (QSK) automatically executes a comprehensive tool qualification verification test suite on the installed tool configuration and generates necessary reports for ISO 26262 tool qualification.

 These ISO 26262 tool kits are designed to facilitate our customers’ path to certification.
 They include everything necessary to18px demonstrate that Cantata and QA-MISRA instill the required confidence in using software tools, aligning with ISO 26262 recommendations.
 Additionally, the kits provide comprehensive and detailed guidance on leveraging these tools to comply with the necessary software verification activities of ISO 26262.